clementnader/cbtc_configuration_checking/dc_tu_verification/README.md

 4. Once all the information has been specified, you can press the button **"Launch DC_TU Verification"**.

-5. The result Excel file is placed into the Desktop and is opened automatically.
+5. The result Excel file is placed into the Desktop and is opened automatically in a new session of Excel.

 ---
 ### 3.3 Results